-Thailand is 6 hours ahead of the UK and Ireland in the summer and 7 hours in winter.
+- Jet Lag – Malaysia is 6 hours ahead of the UK and Ireland.
 Night flights make jet lag easier to cope with as it minimises sleep disruption.
-Try to get onto local time as quickly as possible as this will encourage your baby to adjust.
-For further information on handling jet lag click here.